When it comes to hitting a baseball, and executing a perfect swing, there is so much emphasis on mechanics. Enter VR Baseball training.

 In the swing trigger training drill, hitters can work on their early pitch recognition skills.

-Measuring how early and accurate they’re seeing the ball out of the pitcher’s hand while also reinforcing a selective aggressive mindset.
+Measuring how early and accurately they’re seeing the ball out of the pitcher’s hand while also reinforcing a selective aggressive mindset.

 Yes, yes, no on a ball, yes, yes GO! on a strike.